How to use meditation to stop drinking

 How to meditate: A beginner’s guide

-Let’s go into that a little deeper.
+Let’s go into that a little deeper into out how to use meditation to stop drinking guide.
 When sit to meditate, the aim is to simply observe the mind as it thinks – taking notice of each thought as it enters our mind, and then consciously letting it go, rather than getting carried away by it, into the future or the past.
 I like to think of it as watching a blue sky as floating balloons drift past.
 Each balloon represents a thought.
 Now and then we might grab a string and pull a balloon down, and when we do that we can no longer see the sky, because our whole attention is filled by that one balloon (or thought).

 The trick to meditating is here: when we become aware that we are holding the balloon, (without berating or judging ourselves for grabbing it) we can then choose to let it go and watch it drift away.
 Another balloon (thought) might come along just as quickly as we let that one go, but that’s ok.
 We just acknowledge it, and allow it to float away into the distance.
 After some practice, we might find that we tend to grab the balloons that float by less and less, and maybe even eventually, that the sky is filled less with floating balloons in general, and that we have more periods of open blue sky with little or no balloons/thoughts.